andrewjamesford/andrewford-co-nz-11ty/content/pages/privacy.md

 ### Tracking

 This website has 3rd party tracking analytics software implemented.
-This is due to me using the [Gumroad](https://gumroad.com/) embed to sell/give away my products and YouTube video embed.
+This is due to me using the [Gumroad](https://gumroad.com/) embed to sell/give away my products, Google Adsense and YouTube video embed.

-### Advertisements

-You don't like advertisements, I don't like advertisements, this site doesn't serve them.

 ## Disclaimer